List of characters in the Breaking Bad franchise: Captain Bauer

-Bauer (played by Brendan Fehr) is a captain in the Air Force who Jimmy tricks into gaining him, his client Fudge and film crew access to an airbase.
+Bauer (played by Brendan Fehr) is a captain in the Air Force whom Jimmy tricks into gaining him, his client Fudge and film crew access to an airbase.
 As part of Jimmy's scheme, Bauer mistakes Fudge as a war veteran and takes Jimmy's group to FIFI, a World War II-era Boeing B-29 Superfortress, where they film a commercial while Bauer gets water for Fudge.
 Bauer returns with a group of soldiers for a photo with Fudge.
 He later finds out about the deception and confronts Jimmy in his office, demanding him to stop broadcasting the commercial.
 When Jimmy refuses, Bauer storms off and yells that Jimmy cannot be trusted in front of his clients.

 Ted Beneke

 Theodore "Ted" Beneke (played by Christopher Cousins) is the president and owner of Beneke Fabricators.
 He gives Skyler her old job back as his accountant during the second season.
 Ted has always been attracted to Skyler but does not make any advances after she returns.
 Ted commits tax fraud to keep the company alive and save everyone's jobs, which he admits to Skyler when she finds irregularities in the company's books.
 Skyler has an affair with Ted in season three to exact revenge upon Walt, but ignores Ted's offer to leave some of her things at his house.
 When Walt finds out about their affair, he tries to confront Ted, who hides in his office.
 This escalates into a scene where Walt is escorted out by security guards and the company staff becomes aware of Skyler's relationship with Ted.
 Skyler gets angry at Ted when he shows up at her house to ask about their relationship, and she later severs both her personal and professional ties with him.